open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ## 6.4 Using data in the App
-We will now show how to use the data we've uploaded with a couple of examples.
+Let's now see how to use the data we've uploaded through a couple of examples.

 ### Example 1
 In the below app, we import the ["df3" dataframe](https://open-resources.github.io/dash_curriculum/part2/chapter6.html#read-data-from-a-url) that we created above, and use the list of unique continents to create the "options" of a Dropdown component.
 Using the callback, an output message is shown based on the selected dropdown value.